-Your instructor is asking you to use scholarly sources for your research.
-Scholarly information is based on in-depth research and is considered to be higher quality and more reliable information for your paper.
+Scholarly information is based on in-depth research and is considered to be higher quality and more reliable information for your work.
 Scholarly journal articles are normally either peer reviewed or invited by the editor of the journal.
 Books, book chapters, and conference proceedings can also be sources of scholarly information.

 Some of the common characteristics that can help you recognize different types of information sources are listed below.

 General Audience (Popular)

 How can you tell whether a journal is peer reviewed?

 Check the introductory and descriptive material in the journal or on the journal's web site: